 - Science-based solutions to Climate Change and other environmental threats.
 California is the #1 producer of carbon in the 50 states, and cars and light duty trucks are the single largest source of CO2 emissions.
 If we don't significantly cut output now, there won't be a planet for future generations.

 - It's time to stop subsidizing the fossil fuel industry and invest in an energy plan to help California hit necessary climate action targets.
 We must stop widening freeways and devise a comprehensive sustainable-future strategy that creates good paying jobs for workers in the transportation and building trades industries.
 Combining renewable energy with transportation plans and housing initiatives is our best option for serving our increasing population as we address climate change.
 We need an ambitious state plan that engages city and county authorities and regional planning agencies.
-And we must overcome spotty opposition to SB 100 and other promising legislation by incentivizing cities through housing and transportation initiatives that consider our changing population and how our workforce will function in the years to come.
-We also need to fight federal plans for offshore drilling and set a deadline to "keep it in the ground."
+And we must overcome spotty opposition to SB 100 and other promising legislation that will lower greenhouse gases, by incentivizing cities through housing and transportation initiatives that consider our changing population and how our workforce will function in the years to come.
+We must also fight federal plans for offshore drilling and set a deadline to "keep it in the ground."

 - No nukes on the beach.
 There's been heated debate since the closing of SONGs, but while transporting the spent fuel has risks, there is also no safe way to store it indefinitely on site.
 Coastal erosion and the likelihood of seismic activity make on site storage an environmental disaster waiting to happen.
 Any leak could have a devastating permanent impact on coastal cities and marine life.
 We need to rethink this one--and find the least harmful alternative.